wp-plugins/sell-downloads/readme.txt

 == Upgrade Notice ==

-= 1.0.9 =
+= 1.0.10 =

-* Prevents an error in the installation process, when the user's privileges are not sufficient.
+* Corrects an issue with the pagination in the store's pages.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support